-- 1. Number and extent of rills: rills can occur on this site.
-If rills are present they are likely to occur on slopes greater than 20 percent and immediately following wildfire.
-Coarse surface gravels limit rill development. - 2.
-Presence of water flow patterns: water-flow patterns can occur on this site.
+- 1. Number and extent of rills: can occur on this site.
+If rills are present they are likely to occur immediately following wildfire.
+Rills, when present, are weakly defined due to sandy surface textures. - 2.
+Presence of water flow patterns: can occur on this site.
 When they occur they are short and disrupted by cool season grasses and tall shrubs and are not extensive.
-Water infiltration is generally rapid for the site. - 3.
-Number and height of erosional pedestals or terracettes: pedestals are rare on this site.
-Terracettes are common.
-Significant accumulation of coarse surface fragments develops on the uphill side of larger perennial grasses and shrubs.
-This accumulation is from concentrated flow and hoof/ foot traffic.
-Terracettes are a natural occurrence on the site. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): is expected to be 50-75% but more data is needed.
-This site is naturally unstable due to coarse surface fragments. - 5.
-Number of gullies and erosion associated with gullies: no not occur on this site.
+Permeability is rapid once the surface is moist thus reducing runoff. - 3.
+Number and height of erosional pedestals or terracettes: pedestals rarely occur on this site.
+Terracettes are common and are a natural occurrence on the site.
+Accumulation of sandy surface material develops on the uphill side of larger perennial grasses and shrubs.
+This accumulation is from concentrated flow or following intense rainfall events. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available.
+On sites in mid-seral status, bare ground may range from 40-60%.

+5. Number of gullies and erosion associated with gullies: none.

-- Extent of wind scoured, blowouts and/or depositional areas: usually not present due to coarse textured gravely soil surface. - 7.
-Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move up to 3 feet following a significant run-off event.
+- 6. Extent of wind scoured, blowouts and/or depositional areas: can be found due to the sandy surface textures.
+Blowouts usually occur following a wildfire and will be noticeable by deposition around perennial bunchgrasses. - 7.
+Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move up to 5 feet following a significant run-off event.
 It generally moves onto terracettes.
-Coarse litter generally does not move except on the steeper slopes.
-Litter is also moved mechanically by hoof/foot traffic. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): values should range from 4 to 6 but needs to be tested. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): structure ranges from weak very fine granular to moderate medium platy.
-Soil organic matter (SOM) ranges from 0.5 to 3 percent.
-The A or A1 horizon is typically 2 to 10 inches thick. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
+Coarse litter generally does not move except on the steeper slopes. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): values should range from 1-2 but needs to be tested.
+Organic carbon content ranges from .
+NO DATA - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure is weak very fine and fine granular to weak fine and medium subangular blocky.
+Soil organic matter (SOM) ranges from 1 to 4 percent.
+The surface horizon color varies from dark brown to very dark grayish brown.
+The A or A1 horizon is typically 3 to 7 inches thick. - Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: bunchgrasses, especially deep-rooted perennials, slow run-off and increase infiltration.
 Tall shrubs accumulate snow in the interspaces. - 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): not present. - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: cool season deep rooted perennial bunchgrasses
+Dominant: cool season deep-rooted perennial bunchgrasses